AmyLloyd/dosageHelper/README.md

 - [Credits](#credits)

 ## Usage
-To use the 'Dosage-Helper' app, so to this link: *add link here*
+To use the 'Dosage-Helper' app, so to this link: https://dosagehelper.onrender.com/
 !['Dosage-Helper' landing page with purple accented logo and background design.]('')

 Sign up and log in.
 ![Sign-up form ready to be filled in]('')

-Never forget a single dose again!
-With the client checklist, all medications prescribed by your vet will appear as a tickable checklist, ensuring your pet gets all the right doses at all the right times.
+They'll Never forget a single dose again!
+With the client checklist, all medications prescribed will appear as a tickable checklist that's easily printed for the client.
+This way their beloved animals get all the right doses at all the right times.

 ![Client medication checklist with a tickbox function]('')

-After completeing a dose, be sure to tick it off in the chart.
+After completing a dose, be sure to tick it off in the chart.

 ## Credits